Running CFDDFC with the AWS Console

 - Creating a Cluster of Instances

-Once an instance is launched, the user can access it securely using SSH (Secure Shell).
+Once an instance is launched, the user can access it securely using SSH (Secure Shell) using the key pair created previously.
 The standard access is remote login from a command line using the OpenSSH client, known as “

 ssh”.
 On Linux and macOS systems,